desaibhargav/cloth-dynamics-simuation/README.md

 A folder with results (cloth simulation videos) is also provided and will keep on being updated [here](https://drive.google.com/drive/folders/1qzokQrqSDyEo7co7BP7vYTPd3x21LBmI?usp=share_link)

-Note: The training pipeline will be released shortly (post a qucik check with the authors of works on which the project implementation is based, for any conflicts or potential issues).
+Note: The training pipeline will be released shortly (post a qucik check with the authors of works on which the project implementation is based, for any conflicts or potential issues since they haven't released their work yet).